-The Yangtze River Delta (YRD) is a typical region dramatically influenced by both human activities and a monsoonal climate.
-Near surface micro-meteorology, radiation and energy fluxes were collected and analyzed at the Lishui field observation site in the suburb of Nanjing to investigate aerosol impacts on the radiation budget and land surface-atmosphere heat, water, and mass exchanges.
-Based on selected typical polluted/non-polluted days, cluster analysis, composite analysis, and case study were employed.
-The results indicate that the daily mean surface pressure is 6.6 hPa lower during polluted days compared to that of non-polluted days in Nanjing.
-Northeasterly winds often prevail during the polluted days with wind speeds 60% lower than those of non-polluted days.
-Aerosols directly reduce the net radiation flux at the surface with a maximum reduction of 180 W m–2.
-During the early stage of air pollution events, surface pressure is lower and wind speeds rapidly decrease; during the peak of pollution, a low surface pressure and wind speeds remain, effectively preventing the dispersion of air pollutants.
-Meanwhile, the temperature often lowers, and the relative humidity subsequently increases.
-With increases in wind speed and surface pressure, the AQI gradually decreases, and the air pollution event ends.
+The Yangtze River Delta (YRD) is a typical example of regions that are dramatically influenced by both human activity and a monsoonal climate.
+Data on the near-surface micro-meteorology, radiation, and energy fluxes were collected and analyzed at the Lishui field observation site in the suburb of Nanjing to investigate aerosol impacts on the radiation budget and land surface-atmosphere heat, water, and mass exchanges.
+Cluster analysis, composite analysis, and case study were applied to selected typical polluted/non-polluted days.
+The results indicate that the mean daily surface pressure is 6.6 hPa lower on polluted than non-polluted days in Nanjing.
+Northeasterly winds often prevail on the polluted days, with wind speeds being 60% lower than on non-polluted days.
+Aerosols directly reduce the net radiation flux at the surface, with a maximum reduction of 180 W m–2.
+During the early stage of air pollution events, the surface pressure is lower, and wind speeds rapidly decrease, whereas during the peak of pollution, low surface pressure and wind speeds linger, effectively preventing the dispersion of air pollutants.
+Meanwhile, the temperature often decreases, and the relative humidity subsequently increases.
+As the wind speed and surface pressure increase, the AQI gradually decreases, and the air pollution event ends.